michaelecampbell/FoodAllergy-trainingIG/README.md

 ## Empty IG

-This is an empty IG for FHIR
+This is an empty IG
 <br> </br>

 ###